lee-robin/lee-robin.github.io/_pages/about.md

 Robin is a member of the Geotechnical Engineering Research Group in the Department of Civil and Natural Resources Engineering at the University of Canterbury.
 His research focusses on:

-1. Crustal velocity modelling.
+1. Engineering seismology.
-2. Observed ground motion records.
+2. Ground motion prediction and seismic hazard.
-3. Physics-based ground motion simulations.
+3. Earthquake geotechnical engineering.
 4. High performance computing and machine learning applications.

 Please explore this site to learn more!